Natural Area Rules and Regulations

 County code does not allow open containers of alcohol, or consumption of alcohol, in county parks.

 Please leave your pets at home when visiting Ivy Creek.
 You are welcome to walk your dogs at the other area parks which allow them.
+Approved ADA service dogs are welcome.

 The reservoir at Ivy Creek is a public water supply and swimming is prohibited by state law.
 Please make use of local swimming facilities.